poliastro/poliastro/docs/source/getting_started.rst

 After the release of Plotly 3.0, plotting orbits using poliastro is easier than ever.

-You need to install the jupyter-lab, which will install the necessary dependencies.
+You need to install the jupyterlab, which will install the necessary dependencies, including plotly.
 You can do this using pip::

-  $ pip install jupyter-lab
+  $ pip install jupyterlab

 And then start the jupyter-lab with::